FlaxEngine/FlaxDocs/manual/get-started/prefabs/creating-prefabs.md

 ## New Prefab

-The easiest option to create an empty prefab is by using *Content Window*. **Right-click** and choose option **New -> Prefab**.
+The easiest option to create an empty prefab is by using the *Content Window*. **Right-click** and choose the option **New -> Prefab**.
 Then double-click and edit your new asset.

 ![New Prefab Asset](media/new-prefab1.png)

 ## Drag and Drop

 Another way to create a new prefab asset is by using the existing actors as an archetype.
-To do it simply select the actor on a scene that you want to turn into a prefab and drag it into the *Content Window*.
+To do this simply select the actor on a scene that you want to turn into a prefab and drag it into the *Content Window*.
 Specify its name and hit enter to confirm.
 Then double-click and edit your new asset.

 ![New Prefab Asset](media/new-prefab2.png)